 Higher Education and Research

 This program, offered by the EHC since 2008, provides experiential learning opportunities for undergraduate and graduate students, with the goal of enabling the region’s students to obtain real world experience and credentials for their resumes.
 The program requires students to create a professional quality work product that can be added to their portfolio or resume.
 Opportunities span the arts, science, business and education and include projects such as analyzing soil samples, creating botanical illustrations, developing ideas for green business opportunities, and researching native medicinal herbs.
-This past year, the EHC has provided hands-on learning opportunities for over 300 students as part of this program.
-Click here for more information.
+Each year, the EHC provide hands-on learning opportunities for over 200 students as part of this program.

 Evergreen Environmental Wellness

 This program, developed in partnership with the Western Maryland Health System, teaches children and youth where their food comes from, how to plant and harvest food, and how they can “live off the land” while protecting it for future generations.
 This program also encourages children to spend time outdoors, as opposed to seven plus hours per day in front of an electronic device (per the Kaiser Foundation, 2010).
-This year, this program includes a summer Science Discovery day camp during which campers become science sleuths and learn about our ecosystems, how different species depend upon one another, the important role of water, Mother's Nature's medicine chest, how to plant and harvest a vegetable garden, and much more.
-Campers will also be documenting their adventures in a journal and creating a group mural to showcase their discoveries.
-Scholarships for qualifying families are also available.
-Camp will be held Monday through Friday, 9am to noon, July 8 to July 19.
-For more information, click here, call 301-687-0664, or contact us.
+This past year, this program included a summer Science Discovery day camp during which campers became science sleuths and learned about our ecosystems, how different species depend upon one another, the important role of water, Mother's Nature's medicine chest, how to plant and harvest a vegetable garden, and much more.
+For more information on next year's Science Discovery Camp, call 301-687-0664 or contact us.

 This program, offered in partnership with EHC academic partners and the Chesapeake Bay Foundation, teaches educators how to integrate experiential learning into the school curriculum, which has been shown in studies such as those conducted by the University of Maryland to increase learning retention by as much as 300%.
-It includes one day (click here), three day (click here), and five day programs (click here).
-For more information call 301-687-0664 or contact us.
+It includes one day, three day, and five day programs.
+For more information, click here or contact us.